Getting the App Framework off the ground: a product and engineering log

 For example, Netlify was the first alpha app we built and tested.
 Normally, to use the Netlify webhook, a user would have to copy and paste values by hand.
 At scale, this becomes really painful, so we fully integrated the configuration and installation process.
 In the end, all that was necessary was to authenticate with Netlify using OAuth, and everything else happened under the hood.
 We also created queues for status updates.
 When you build a static site, the build process takes time — the queue shows you when the build is done and you can directly navigate to it in the sidebar.

-Netlify setup screenshot
+Apps Netlify site setup

 Netlify config in the web app